 The bronchoscope will be put into the nose or mouth.
 It will be passed down the throat and into the lungs.

 Images will be seen on a nearby monitor.
-The scope may be used to remove a small tissue sample or inhaled object.
-Sometimes a water solution is used to wash an area.
+The scope may be used to remove a small tissue sample for biopsy.
+Things that should not be in the lung, like inhaled food, will also be removed.
+Sometimes a solution is used to wash an area.
+This is called a lavage.
+It will help to collect samples of fluid for testing.

 How Long Will It Take?